jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _City fires plagued humanity for thousands of years.
 Until we, with our government, used technology to overcome and prevent them.
 Credit: Wikimedia Commons, Library of Congress, and Unsplash._

 Here's why.
 Instead of governing our society, our political system is hogtied by extremist Left/Right reporters, commentators, and pundits.
-These professional ideologues only care about enforcing their ideological purity on our society.

-I was very "political" as a kid.
-I could name the under-secretary of state in grade school.
-Around 12 years old I remember watching a commercial about how American forests have actually grown in size since 1700.
-I immediately thought "see, those damn Progressives, business is fighting their lies!"

-I knew nothing about forests, their sizes, or who even made the commercial.
-I jump to conclusions because that's how extreme ideologies work.
+I used to be one of their followers.
+I understand their appeal.
+By signing up to a side, any person in our society has a pre-made set of policies to rally around.
+Or more likely, a ready-made group of people to blame for any and everything.
+Happily, I think the majority of Main Street has learned what I eventually did, professional partisans aren't heroes fighting for the average person.
+Each side only cares about forcing their ideological purity on our society.

-But because too many of us listen to idealogues, our politicians are forced to satisfy the extremes.
-Campaign fundraising alone requires most politicans to engage with echo chambers nearly every single day.
-After many years of media junkets, dinner fundraisers, and talk-show interviews, our elected representatives can sound like foreigners to ordinary people on Main Street.
+Yet because too many of us still listen to Left/Right idealogues on blogs, books, and TV, our politicians are forced to satisfy the extremes.
+Campaign fundraising alone requires our politicians to talk with echo chambers nearly every single day.
+After many years of media junkets, dinner fundraisers, and talk-show interviews, our elected representatives can sound like foreigners to "non-believers" on Main Street.

-Yet, neither partisan side has any idea, or cares to discover, how Internet Age technology even works.
+The funny thing is, despite being so emotional, neither Left or Right has any idea, or cares to discover, how Internet Age technology even works.
 That's why if (or when) you ignore an election, it's hard to notice who won.

 I mean, in either Canada or America, does road traffic disappear and reappear every four years?
 Do sea levels stop or start rising on election nights?
 Do our workdays become more or less productive after the first Tuesday in November?

 Of course not.

-We're struggling during this pandemic because our political ideologies make us think life will get better once "the other side" is defeated.
+We're struggling during this pandemic because our political ideologies make us think middle-class life will get better once "the other side" is defeated.
 It's just not true.
 It's proven itself not to be true for the past several decades because, like in any story, problems aren't solved with emotions and yelling matches, but by mastering a new and better tool.
-And if Left/Right ideologues don't understand modern technology, what contemporary real-life problems can they solve?
+And if Left/Right ideologues don't understand modern technology, what contemporary real-life problem can they solve?

 I happened to be writing this book long before the coronavirus.
 Suddenly history has given us all a sad reality check.
 Our society, and our political ideologies, are outdated.

 To upgrade our civilization and re-attain stability, health, and happiness, we need to revamp a lot of things.
-Techvolution, a new philosophy that empowers the people of Main Street with tools custom-designed to solve our everyday problems, will help us get there.
+Techvolution, a new philosophy that empowers the middle-class with tools custom-made to solve our everyday problems, will help us get there.

 ## Our Levers of Power